-- 14.1 Safety Data Sheets: Archived SDS's will be maintained at LWD for a minimum of 30 years. - 14.2 Hazard Communication training records, including new employee safety orientation, will be maintained at LWD for a minimum of three years.
+- 14.1 Safety Data Sheets: Archived SDS's will be maintained at LWD for a minimum of 30 years. - 14.2 Training records shall be maintained by LWD for the length of employment. - 14.3 Such records shall be provided upon request to current LWD personnel, former employees, and employee representatives.